C.F. Pachuca (women)

-Club de Fútbol Pachuca Femenil, simply known as Pachuca Femenil or Pachuca, is a Mexican professional women's football club based in Pachuca, Hidalgo, that competes in Liga MX Femenil, the top women's division of Mexican football.
-It has been the women's section of C.F.
-Pachuca since 2016.
-Estadio Hidalgo serves as the venue for the team home matches.
+Club de Fútbol Pachuca Femenil, simply known as Pachuca Femenil or Pachuca, is a Mexican professional women's football club based in Pachuca, Hidalgo, that competes in Liga Femenil, the top women's division of Mexican football.
+It has been the women's section of Pachuca since 2016.
+The Estadio Hidalgo serves as the venue for the team home matches.

 Pachuca Femenil is one of the most competitive teams in Liga MX Femenil, having reached the league final in four occasions, and winning one of them, being one of the five clubs that have clinched the league title since its creation in 2016.
-Pachuca is also the only women's football team to have won every official women’s football competition in Mexico by winning the league, the Copa MX Femenil and the Campeón de Campeonas.
+Pachuca Femenil is also the only women's football team to have won every official women’s football competition in Mexico by winning the league, the Copa MX Femenil and the Campeón de Campeonas.

 History

 Founding and first title

-Club de Fútbol Pachuca Femenil was founded on 5 December 2016, the same day that Liga MX Femenil was announced to the public.
+Club de Fútbol Pachuca Femenil was founded on December 5, 2016, the same day that Liga MX Femenil was announced to the public.
 Eva Espejo was appointed by the club as the first manager of the team in history in early 2017.

 Pachuca Femenil players Karla Nieto and Fátima Arellano holding the 2017 Copa MX Femenil trophy.

-Prior to the inaugural season of the Liga MX Femenil in the second half of 2017, Pachuca and 11 other teams participated in a preparation tournament organized by the Mexican Football Federation called the Copa MX Femenil. during this competition, Pachuca went undefeated and emerged as the champions by defeating Tijuana in the final with a 9–1 score.
+Prior to the inaugural season of the Liga MX Femenil in the second half of 2017, Pachuca and 11 other teams participated in a preparation tournament organized by the Federación Mexicana de Fútbol (FMF) called the Copa MX Femenil. during this competition, Pachuca went undefeated and emerged as the champions by defeating Tijuana in the final with a 9–1 score.
 By winning this tournament, Pachuca became the first women's football team in Mexico to win an official tournament.

 First league tournament

-Pachuca inaugurated Liga MX Femenil by playing the league's first match in history on 28 July 2017 against Pumas at Estadio Hidalgo as part of the Apertura 2017 tournament.
+Pachuca Femenil inaugurated the Liga MX Femenil by playing the league's first match in history on July 28, 2017 against Pumas at the Estadio Hidalgo as part of the Apertura 2017 tournament.
 The match ended in a 3–0 victory in favor of Pachuca.

-Pachuca would end up having a successful Apertura 2017 tournament by finishing the regular phase of the tournament in the 5th place in the general standings, classifying to the liguilla semi-finals.
-In the semi-finals, Pachuca defeated favorites Tigres with a 4–3 aggregate score to reach the final against Chivas.
-Pachuca ultimately lost the final to Chivas with a 2–3 aggregate score.
+Pachuca Femenil would end up having a successful Apertura 2017 tournament by finishing the regular phase of the tournament in 5th place in the general standings, classifying to the liguilla semi-finals.
+In the semi-finals, Pachuca defeated favorites Tigres with a 4–3 aggregate score to reach the final against Guadalajara.
+Pachuca ultimately lost the final to Guadalajara with a 2–3 aggregate score.